syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/038_Kafka/README.md

   - The possible drawbacks of unordered and/or repeated messages are acceptable.

 By supporting both approaches, {{ site.product.short_name }} can be used effectively in a variety of Kafka consumption models — from tightly controlled, partition-specific pipelines to dynamic and scalable consumer setups that evolve with the broker configuration.

+For more details about Kafka consumer types and rebalancing, refer to the librdkafka documentation.

 ## Bookmarking in the kafka() source